Computation Of Undiscovered Piezoelectrics and Linked Experiments for Design (COUPLED)

 This project is funded by the Ceramics program from NSF (DMR-1555015).

-We are also interested in (and in some cases, already working on) Pb-free piezoelectrics, phonon-photon interactions, many types of emergent phenomena in complex oxides and nitrides, entropy-stabilized oxides, growth and characterization of oxide single crystals, integration and clever processing of thin film ferroelectrics and piezoelectrics, and advanced ceramics processing of all types.
+Other projects include frequent collaborations on SBIRs, STTRs, and other industrial projects.
+We are also interested in (and in some cases, already working on) additive manufacturing of ceramics, inorganic perovskite photovoltaics, multicaloric ceramics, Pb-free piezoelectrics, phonon-photon interactions, many types of emergent phenomena in complex oxides and nitrides, entropy-stabilized oxides, growth and characterization of oxide single crystals, integration and clever processing of thin film ferroelectrics and piezoelectrics, and advanced ceramics processing of all types.
 Please contact us to learn more, collaborate, and/or just discuss fun ceramics ideas!